exporl/apex/documentation/basicconcepts/index.md

 ------------

 An APEX 4 experiment is defined in an experiment file.
-Experiment files are defined in the XML format see [xml](#xml), and it is advised, but not compulsory, to use OxygenXML to edit the XML format see [introduction](../introduction#xmleditor).
+Experiment files are defined in the XML format (see [xml](#xml)), and it is advised, but not compulsory, to use OxygenXML to edit the XML format (see [introduction](../introduction#xmleditor)).

-While experiment files can have any filename and any extension, it is advised to give your experiment file the extension , such that is immediately associated with APEX 4.
+While experiment files can have any filename and any extension, it is advised to give your experiment file the extension apx, such that is immediately associated with APEX 4.
 Also, there is a clear distinction between *experiment* files and *result* files, which will receive the extension *apr*.